Ukraine military identifies soldier seen in grisly war video

 In other developments:

+— Ukraine and Russia completed another exchange of captives.
+Ukrainian presidential aide Andriy Yermak reported that 130 Ukrainian soldiers returned from Russian captivity, most of them with severe injuries.
+Russia’s Defense Ministry said 90 Russian servicemen were returned from territory controlled by Kyiv.
+Since the beginning of the war, 1,993 people have been returned from captivity, according to Lubinets.

 — U.N.
-Secretary-General Antonio Guterres was on his way to Ukraine for a meeting Wednesday in Kyiv with Zelensky .
+Secretary-General Antonio Guterres was on his way to Ukraine for a meeting Wednesday in Kyiv with Zelenskyy.
 The two are due to discuss the extension of an agreement that allows Ukraine to export grain from its Black Sea ports and permits Russia to export food and fertilizers.

 — Ukraine’s presidential office reported Tuesday that at least one civilian was killed and 11 more were wounded in Ukraine over the previous 24 hours.
 Fierce battles continued in the region for the key city of Bakhmut, where fewer than 4,000 civilians remain from a prewar population of 70,000, according to Ukraine’s Deputy Prime Minister Iryna Vereshchuk.